jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_88.md

 			{
 				"funcName":"",
 				"funcTitle":"Monitoring",
-				"funcP":"With the Kubernetes management cluster, it is possbile to carry out the monotoring from physical machine, block chain bottom and other multiple dimensions, presetting the threshold value, and automatically giving alarms"
+				"funcP":"With the Kubernetes management cluster, it is possible to carry out the monitoring from physical machine, block chain bottom and other multiple dimensions, presetting the threshold value, and automatically giving alarms"
 			}
 		]
 	},